This

 television series, that's given us solid portrayals of borderline

-(HBO says No to a second season, incidentally.)
+HBO has said No to a second season, by the

 RAVE: